mykytashcheholevatyi/Spotify-Diy-Thing/README.md

 Jump to the "code" section below

-### Step 3 - Adding your Wifi and Spotify Details
+### Step 2 - Adding your Wifi Details

-The device is now flashed with the code, but it doesn't know what your Wifi or Spotify details are.
+The device is now flashed with the code, but it doesn't know what your Wifi details are.

-In order to enter your wifi details, the project will host it's own wifi network.
+In order to enter your wifi details, the project will host its own wifi network.
 Connect to it using your phone.

-- SSID: SpotifyDiy
+- SSID: ESP32InfoDisplay
-- Password: thing123
+- Password: display123

 You should be automatically redirected to the config page.

 - Click Config
-- Enter your WIfi details (2.4Ghz only)
+- Enter your Wifi details (2.4Ghz only)
-- Enter the client Id and client secret from the earlier step
-- You can leave refresh token blank
 - Click save

 Note: If you ever need to get back into this config section, click reset button (the button closest to the side) twice.

-### Step 4 - Authenticating the device with your Spotify account
+### Step 3 - Displaying Information

-The final step is to connect this device to your Spotify account.
-When the Wifi is configured correctly, it will enter "Refresh Token Mode".
+The final step is to connect the device to the internet and start displaying information such as the current time.

-- Your device will now be connected to the Wifi details you gave it.
-- Go to the address displayed on screen using your phone or PC that is connected to the same network as your device.
-- On the webpage that loads there will be an address displayed in bold, add this to the callback URI section as mentioned in the Spotify API section
-- Click the `Spotify Auth` URL
-- You will need to give permission to the app you created to have access to your spotify account

-Your project should now be setup and will start displaying your currently playing music!
+Your project should now be setup and will start displaying the current time!

 ## Code